ahngo/exploreGame/README.md

 Map-based game using pointers, classes and polymorphism written in C++.
 Randomly generates map tiles, map names and events that require player input in the form of a letter.

-Sample text from game, note that the game requests a prompt whenever the console prints "Your choice: ".
+**Sample text from game, note that the game requests a prompt whenever the console prints "Your choice: ".**

-You are an adventurer trapped in the Labyrinth of the Pursuer.
-You have limited time to scavenge what items and power you can in the mysterious, everchanging Labyrinth.
-You perish if your health hits zero.
-When time hits zero, the Pursuer will attack you.
-Each movement takes 1 Time.
-Each exploration takes 2 Time.
-Navigate the map, events and your inventory (when possible) by entering keys when prompted (not case sensitive).
-Good luck and may the mysteries of the Labyrinth reveal themselves to you.

 Starting the game..
 HP: 100 Atk: 25 Def: 10 Time: 50 Zone: Serene Grove